 Nepomuk: Server side, Native and contextual.
 By moving everything server-side.
 Printing the creatives is a huge bummer for the websites, much more than the prebid requests.

-Alwin: Winning back control.
-The publishers & media, in general, have been a bit of a sheep.
-With so many vendors, the control over what is happening fades away a bit.
-The privacy challenge we’re having also leads to creative solutions that are giving back control to the publishers.
+Alwin: Taking back control.
+The publishers & media, in general, have been a bit like sheep.
+With so many vendors, the control over what is happening dwindles to a certain extent.
+The privacy challenge we’re facing is also leading to creative solutions that are giving control back to the publishers.

 Sabine: You know way more internally than you can ever share, a key for the next two years is to bring the right people together and share the knowledge internally.